chrislovecnm/bazel-go-example-code/TUTORIAL.md

 gazelle site to use the latest versions.
 Also update the  `go_register_toolchains(version = "1.19.1")` to the version that you would like to use of go.

-Next we need to a BUILD file in the root project directory.
+Next we need to a BUILD (BUILD.bazel) file in the root project directory.

 ## Create intial BUILD file

-Here are the contents of the BUILD file:
+Open your editor and create a file named BUILD.bazel.
+Write the following contents to the BUILD.bazel
+file:

 ```
 # Load the gazelle rule